Download Installation Media¶

 Select a Mirror that is close to the client PC geographically.

 Copy or download the SHA-256 sum displayed by the page to verify the download.

-To view a listing of all files on the mirror, do not select any options from the drop-down menus except for a mirror then click Download.
-A description of the file names are available on the downloads page.
+To view a listing of all files on the mirror, do not select any options from the drop-down menus except for Mirror then click Download.
+Descriptions for the file names are available on the downloads page.